 In addition to the mandatory seminar attendance requirement, students must also pass a comprehensive examination:

 B) Written Examination.
-Take a written exam on paper(s) from the recent Neuroscience literature.
-(Students in the Class of 2017 and beyond)
+Take a written exam on paper(s) from the recent Neuroscience literature. (this is the standard option)

 Important points for both forms of exam: